Learn more today to impact tomorrow

 SEDP 630: Trends in Special Education

-Prerequisite course qualifies those with an undergraduate degree for a provisional license in Special Education to teach in k-12 classrooms.
+Prerequisite course qualifies those with an undergraduate degree for a provisional license in Special Education to teach in PK-12 classrooms.
+This course is the prerequisite for Virginia provisional Special Education licensure.
+Online-asynchronous; Fall & Spring semesters.

 ENED 601: Young Adult Literature